Vince4513/StockAnalysis/README.md

 3. [x] Store Company in a datastore
 4. [ ] Apply the rules

+Check the None's in the retrieving data part
+Do some plots
+Solve the None <= float problem in Rules

 ## Plan
 1. API Yahoo finance
 How to find all the PARIS tickers ?